huijieZH/ProgressLabeller/README.md

 ```

-## Build ORB-SLAM3_extension(only needed when you want to use ORB_SLAM3 [4])
+## Build ORB-SLAM3_extension (only needed when you want to use ORB_SLAM3 [4])

-To enableing ORB-SLAM3 reconstruction, you should clone [my branch](https://github.com/ZerenYu/ORB_SLAM3.git), containing a little modification from official version.
+To enabling ORB-SLAM3 reconstruction, you should clone [my branch](https://github.com/ZerenYu/ORB_SLAM3.git), containing a little modification from official version.
 Please follow the guidance to install ORB_SLAM3.

 Then to build the interface between ORB-SLAM3 and Progresslabeller.
 ```bash